Pofilo/grammalecte/doc/API_web.md

 - get raw results (list of errors) of grammar checking and spell checking,

 - get spelling suggestions for a wrong word.

+### Version of the Grammalecte Web API

+    oGrammalecteAPI.sVersion

 ### How it works